Williams FW30: Aerodynamic development during the 2008 season

 Small sidepod winglets were significantly altered prior to the 2008 French Grand Prix, providing twin turning vanes to better control airflow over the rear of the car.
 At the Canadian Grand Prix tweaks were also made to the flip-up flaps in front of the rear wheels, to reduce drag.
 For the Italian Grand Prix, at the low-downforce Monza circuit, Williams tweaked the design of the FW30's bodywork, and front and rear wings.
 Sporting only a single element, with its outer edges turned upward, the rear wing was designed to reduce drag on Monza's long, fast straights, while still providing sufficient downforce during cornering.
 Final adjustments were made to the FW30's rear aerodynamics prior to the Brazilian Grand Prix.
 Here, the small winglets in front of the rear wheels were augmented by the addition of a small flap beneath their main elements, in order to better deflect airflow around the wheels and reduce the aerodynamic disruption caused by the wheels' rotation.
+In a later documentary, William stated that the front wing of the FW30 generated 800 kg of downforce and accounted for 25% of the car's total downforce of 3200 kg at 300 kilometres per hour.

 For the Monaco Grand Prix, a race that traditionally demands a high-downforce set-up, Williams experimented with a "shark fin" engine cover, similar to that run by Renault and Red Bull.
 A modification was made to the front brakes' cooling ducting specifically for the 2008 Canadian Grand Prix, enlarging them to better cope with high brake loads commonly experienced when racing on the Circuit Gilles Villeneuve.